cascadiarconf-gh-workshops/GutHub/recipes/sre-test-recipe.md

 1. A single instruction not even including our single boring ingredient.

 ## Serving Suggestions
 - I would not suggest serving this.
 It's that bad.
+It gets worse with every commit.

 Do better.
 Your workshop participants deserve it.
 Don't they?